Bradley-Heather/BF-Marketplace/README.md

 `Cabal run PAB`

+## Running the Web Client

+Ensure you have go install and the executable is available

+Ensure the DApp is running as per above

+Open a new terminal and change directory to bora-finance-svc

+Run the main:

+`go run main.go`

+Open a browser and navigate to localhost:9000

+Within the browser you can interact with the Marketplace

 ## Future Rollouts

 - [ ] Automated monthly dividend payouts to all addresses holding relevant 'Property Tokens'